PrasathBasuvaraj/tspark-springboot-starter-template/README.md

-# Spring Boot Template Repository
+# Spring Boot Starter Template Repository

-Welcome to the Spring Boot Template Repository!
-This project provides a ready-to-use Spring Boot setup, helping you jumpstart new applications quickly and efficiently.
+Welcome to the Spring Boot Starter Template Repository!
+This project provides a ready-to-use Spring Boot Starter setup, helping you jumpstart new applications quickly and efficiently.

 ## Getting Started